 The applications referred to in Article 44 are to be submitted to the chief registrar (greffier en chef) of the court (tribunal judiciaire) (Articles 509-1 and 509-2 of the Code of Civil Procedure (Code de procédure civile)) where they relate to a court decision or court settlement, and to the president of the Association of Notaries (chambre des notaires), or his or her replacement in case of absence or incapacity, if they relate to an authentic instrument (Article 509-3 of the Code of Civil Procedure).

-The authority before which the appeals referred to in Article 49(2) are to be lodged is the president of the regional court (Article 509(9) of the Code of Civil Procedure).
+The appeals referred to in Article 49(2) are lodged before the president of the court (Article 509-9 of the Code of Civil Procedure).

-A decision given by the president of the regional court on an appeal can be contested only by bringing an appeal on a point of law (pourvoi en cassation) before the Court of Cassation (Cour de cassation).
+A decision handed down by the president of the court on an appeal can be contested only by bringing an appeal on a point of law (pourvoi en cassation) before the court of Cassation (Cour de Cassation).

 Cour de cassation

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.

 Member States in charge of the management of national content pages are in the process of updating some of the content on this website in the light of the withdrawal of the United Kingdom from the European Union.
 If the site contains content that does not yet reflect the withdrawal of the United Kingdom, it is unintentional and will be addressed.